Haywayaheadshot/book-an-appointment-front-end/README.md

 In order to run this project you need:

   - linters.yml and tests.yml files inside the .github folder
-  - .rubocop.yml file
+  - .eslintrc.json file
-  - Gemfile
+  - package.json
-  - Install rails and required gems